AayushK11/Dex-Office-Suite/README.md

 <hr>

-Dex Office Suite is a All in One, Free, Light Weight, High Efficiency Application Suite that provides loads of features that are but not limited to Optical Character Recognition, Document Scanning and much more.
+Dex Office Suite is an All in One, Free, Light Weight, High Efficiency Application Suite that provides loads of features that are but not limited to Optical Character Recognition, Document Scanning and much more.
 <br><br>